Note: the images in this article are not optimised for cell phones

-An investigation into Apollo computer documentation by Aerospace Engineer Xavier Pascal
+An investigation into the Apollo Guidence Computer documentation

 The Apollo Guidance Computer (AGC) was a digital computer installed onboard each Command Module (CM) and Lunar Module (LM) providing interfaces for control of the craft.
 Most of the software on the AGC was stored in the Core Rope Memory.
 The AGC had a DSKY unit – a display unit with key pad.

 This article will demonstrate that according to the published documentation the AGC was unfit for purpose.

 Some say that it was not important if the Apollo Guidance Computer was underpowered because it was the mainframe computers back on Earth that were calculating the trajectory of the Command and Service Module (CSM).
 It is totally impossible for these computers to calculate in advance the entirety of the trajectory commands of the engines, because commands to an engine are only approximate and there is always a slight margin of error – over time such errors accumulate and become significant.

 The only way to guide these craft was to have continuous control, constantly acquire instrument readings, compare them with the desired values and compute a correction to the engines.
 In this way a craft can accurately follow the desired trajectory.
 However, if the mainframe computers were doing the guidance, the readings would first have to be transmitted to them, taking at the very minimum 1.25 seconds.
 And after the commands have been calculated by the mainframe computers they would have to be transmitted back to the craft, which would take a further 1.25 seconds minimum.